SparksSkywere/discord-channel-merge-bot/README.md

 2. **Stop the bot**: To stop the bot, press Ctrl+C in the terminal where it is running.

+## Discord bot setup

+1. Make sure when selecting options in "OAuth2" select "Bot" and "application.commands"

+2. Bot permissions you can select "Administrator" to save time, you may select all the manage permissions

 ## Historical Data:
 Discord only allows bots to fetch messages up to 14 days old.